 If you are interested in participating in this Ad-hoc please contact Tim Murphy at Tim.Murphy@boeing.com.

 Doc 8071 update for GBAS: Great progress has been made by EUROCAE WG 28 to develop changes to Doc 8071 to support GBAS.
 A joint meeting with CNTWG to review this material was held as part of NSP 7.
 Some work remains to be done, however, CNTWG expects to close the issues and publish Doc 8071 update this year.

+GBAS Manual Development: The drafting group working on Actions 238 and 241, (Development of a GBAS Manual) will also ramp up activities in 2023, meeting virtually.
+GWG members have been reminded of contributions needed to close action 241.

 Summary and Conclusions